 The city of Salamanca owes its most essential features to the University.
 The remarkable group of buildings in Gothic, Renaissance, and Baroque styles collectively make up the university complex and make Salamanca an exceptional example of an old university town in the Christian world, such as Oxford and Cambridge.

-The University of Salamanca’s Escuelas Mayores building’s facade is possibly the best example there is of Plateresque architecture specific to Spain and its territories during the early Renaissance period, and the university’s upcoming 800th anniversary in 2018 has prompted a restoration project that will be completed by the end of November after four months of demanding work.
+The University of Salamanca’s Escuelas Mayores building’s facade is possibly the best example there is of Plateresque architecture specific to Spain and its territories during the early Renaissance period.

 University of Salamanca today

 Today, Salamanca University consists of the colleges of Law, Liberal Arts, and Science and Medicine, as well as a number of other highly regarded academic units such as its Spanish language institute.
 The university has an annual population of 30,000 students participating in upwards of 250 academic programs.

 To see the inner parts of the university, visitors may need to buy tickets and be aware of opening times.

 The famous facade of the University of Salamanca’s Escuelas Mayores building is a rich tapestry of carvings.
 A popular tradition involves identifying the frog within the carvings of the facade, succeeding in this is supposed to bring good luck.